-- 2. CUCT = The control unit cycle time (IDN 1) in mS. - 3.
-The units "CUCT/ms" is the number of CUCT periods per ms. For example, a 2 ms CUCT has 1/2 a CUCT/ms. - Remember the following when monitoring a SERCOS interface drive through the serial port: - The SERCOS interface address is also the serial MultiDrop address - SERCOS interface operation changes the UNITS variable to internal units - The SERCOS interface version of the SERVOSTAR is not enabled automatically on power-up, even with the drive address set to 0.
+- 2. CUCT = The control unit cycle time (IDN 1) in ms. - 3.
+The units "CUCT/ms" is the number of CUCT periods per ms. For example, a 2 ms CUCT has 1/2 a CUCT per 1 ms. - 4.
+Remember the following when monitoring a SERCOS interface drive through the serial port: - The SERCOS interface address is also the serial MultiDrop address - SERCOS interface operation changes the UNITS variable to internal units - The SERCOS interface version of the SERVOSTAR is not enabled automatically on power-up, even with the drive address set to 0.

-8 SYSTEM OPERATION
+7 SYSTEM OPERATION

-The SERVOSTAR has a seven-segment indicator, called a Status Display that indicates four types of states: Power-up, Steady State, Flashing State, and Momentary State.
+The SERVOSTAR has a seven-segment indicator, called a status display that indicates four types of states: Power-up, Steady State, Flashing State, and Momentary State.
 The decimal point directly relates to the global drive enable.

 Status Display DRIVE STATE DISPLAY APPEARANCE Power-up Momentarily illuminates all display segments (forming an 8) and the decimal point.
 Steady State (No Faults) Displays the operational mode (OPMODE) of the drive (0-8).
-Flashing State Used to indicate an abnormal operating state: If the position hold feature is active, the OPMODE number flashes at a 1 Hz rate.
-If a fault was detected, a flashing code is displayed to identify the fault.
+Flashing State Used to indicate an abnormal operating state: If the position hold feature is active, the OPMODE number will flash at a 1 Hz rate.
+If a fault was detected, a flashing code will be displayed to identify the fault.
 Some codes consist of a sequence of two or more digits (see Troubleshooting).
-In general, these faults cause a latched disable (sometimes controllable through software switches).
-To clear fault, toggle remote enable (except for over-current).
-If the encoder initialization function (ENCSTART) is active, the OPMODE number flashes at 3 Hz.
+In general, these faults will cause a latched disable (sometimes controllable through software switches).
+To clear fault, toggle remote enable (except for OverCurrent).
+If the encoder initialization function (ENCSTART) is active, the OPMODE number will flash at a 3 Hz rate.
 Momentary Fault Displays a character momentarily for 500 ms before returning to the steady state.
-The timer is resetable.
+The timer can be reset.
 C = Communications Error F = Drive is in FoldBack mode

 Status Display Decimal Point

 DECIMAL POINT STATE DRIVE STATUS

 Steady OFF No power to the motor

 Steady ON Drive enabled, power to the motor

 Drive enabled, power to the motor,

-Flashing but a motor safety feature has been

-disabled (for example, LIMDIS = 1).
+Flashing but a motor safety feature has been disabled (for example, LIMDIS = 1).

-8.1 Operational Modes
+7.1 Operational Modes